caido/documentation/src/reference/features/testing/assistant.md

 <b>The Assistant</b> is only available to Caido Pro users.
 </ProContainer>

 The `Assistant` is an AI LLM avaiable to Caido Pro users.
-Specifically tailored for secutiry research - the Assistant can help you understand requests, provide explanations of web traffic elements and suggests attack vectors.
+Specifically tailored for security research - the Assistant can help you understand requests, provide explanations of web traffic elements and suggests attack vectors.

 ::: warning
 Make sure to **anonymize sensitive information** when you use this tool.
 See [our privacy policy](https://caido.io/privacy) for more information.